 Industry Profile

-Problems in the Industry
+Challenges in the Industry

 The industry is affected by the following issues/concerns:

-• Insufficient number of available planting materials;
+• Insufficient number of available clean/disease-free planting materials;

 • Lack of new and unique varieties of flowering and foliage ornamental plants with high acceptability for local and global markets;

-• Lack of improved propagation/production protocols; pest and disease management control; policy recommendations.
+• Lack of improved propagation/production protocols; pest and disease management control; policy recommendations;

-Data Source: Philippine Statistics Authority update as of May 30, 2024.
+Data Source: Philippine Statistics Authority update as of July 1, 2025

-Data Source: Philippine Statistics Authority update as of May 30, 2024.
+Data Source: Philippine Statistics Authority update as of July 1, 2025

-Data Source: Philippine Statistics Authority update as of May 30, 2024.
+Data Source: Philippine Statistics Authority update as of July 1, 2025

-Data Source: Philippine Statistics Authority update as of May 30, 2024.
+Data Source: Philippine Statistics Authority update as of July 1, 2025

-Data Source: Philippine Statistics Authority update as of May 30, 2024.
+Data Source: Philippine Statistics Authority update as of July 1, 2025

 Ornamentals Policies

-ISP for Ornamentals
+ISP for Ornamental Plants

 DOST-PCAARRD’s ISP for Ornamental Plants focuses on 11 priority commodities (Orchid, Hoya, Chrysanthemum, Anthurium, Hibiscus, and Adenium for flowering plants; and Dracaena, Cordyline, Palm, Aglaonema, and Alocasia for foliage plants).
 The ISP is directed to ensure the country’s supply of locally and globally-competitive ornamental plants by increasing its production, and establishing adequate post-production facilities and technologies.